-If you are searching about protect plants from pets so no worry here.
+If you are searching for ways to protect plants from pets, no worries here.
 Your plant pot is upside down.
 The soil is dug up.
 The remnants of your favorite leafy plant are spilled all over the carpet.

 This isn’t what you wanted to see before heading out for work in the morning.